 As a youngster, I was an avid reader.
-I felt curiously satisfied the time I noticed that if merely the last part of a sentence lay within parenthesis, the period fell outside the brackets.
+I felt curiously satisfied the time I noticed that if merely the last part of a sentence lay within parentheses, the period fell outside the brackets.
 If the entire sentence was parenthetical, however, the period should be placed within the brackets.

 Looking back, it seems inevitable I’d end up correcting other people’s English.
 But I also had the benefit of an excellent teacher.
 After being hired by Taiwan News (then a print daily, now a web-only publication) in 1999, I was trained by a veteran newspaperman who’d cut his professional teeth at The Washington Post.
 I learned how to write headlines and captions, ensure that wire-service articles matched house style, and turn copy from our reporters (most of whom weren’t native English speakers) into features that were elegant as well as factually correct.